Drug and biological therapies

 - seek out cancer cells and kill them

 - encourage your immune system to attack cancer cells.

-  They include drugs such as sorafenib, which is used to treat primary liver cancer (HCC) and kidney cancer.
+- drugs such as sorafenib, which is used to treat primary liver cancer (HCC) and kidney cancer

 Cancer Research UK has more information about biological therapies.

 These work in many different ways.
 You may take a combination of medicines and you may have them with other treatments.
 They can be used to: